adilkhr/my-ms3-project/README.md

 * Javascript - Programming language used to create functions working for the site
 * Python - Programming language used to control backend development of the site
 * Flask - Framework + Extensions
-* [Materialize](https://materializecss.com/) - CSS Framework used fro structure, buttons and some styling around the site, aswell as media functions for images
+* [Materialize](https://materializecss.com/) - CSS Framework used for structure, buttons and some styling around the site, aswell as media functions for images
 * [jQuery](https://jquery.com/) - Used for Materialize initialising
 * [Gitpod.io](https://www.gitpod.io/) - Used for creating the workspace for writing the code.
 Using the command line terminal for commiting and pushing to GIT Hub
 * [GitHub](https://github.com/) - Used for hosting repositories